 How to Take Care of Your Precious Silk and Velvet Garments

 We at Enaarah believe in handcrafting each and every clothing that equates with us.
 We attempt to elevate the aura and singularity of each design by paying innate attention to every particular aspect that comes along the lines of fabricating effortless designs inspired by the hues of nature.
-This is something that roots from our appreciation and unfathomable love for kurtas.
-We all love our kurta sets and each addition to our collection feels like a personal, abysmal relationship that we fondly take on.
+This is something that roots from our appreciation and unfathomable love for designer kurtas.
+We all love our designer kurta sets and each addition to our collection feels like a personal, abysmal relationship that we fondly take on.
 Attaching to the deep rooted love and adding on to the uniqueness of all the kurtas in general, we give our designs a gentle peck of comfort, elegance and lush by threading them around the grand fibers of silk and velvet.

 Silk and velvets are like an alluring experience.
 We are sure that all the velvets and silks in your wardrobe were added to your wardrobe very consciously and meticulously.
 Our timeless designs come from our ability to comprehend the need and desire of every silk or velvet related style to be timeless and an original.
 They are a long-term relationship after all.
 So when it comes to taking care and keeping the character of your fabric intact, there comes the need to be precise and vigilant in the steps you take to prolong these things.